Reddit Quarantines Trump-Loving Subreddit The_Donald After Calls For Violence Against Police

 The report compiled a series of comments calling for violence against police officers, none of which were removed by the subreddit’s moderators.
 Reddit has a policy against calls for violence.

 “Oregonian here.
-Hopefully all State Police in Oregon refuse, hes serious,” one person wrote.
+Hopefully all State Police in Oregon refuse, he’s serious,” one person wrote.
 “No problems shooting a cop trying to strip rights from Citizens.
 If he calls for help I’d come.”

 There were other general calls for violent uprising in Oregon as well.